 Organic wine is wine made from grapes grown in accordance with principles of organic farming, and usually excludes the use of artificial chemical fertilizers, pesticides, fungicides and herbicides.
 Thus, organic wine is produced from grapes that are grown according to organic farming principles.
 Although there are differences and disagreements in the definition of what constitutes organic farming, in general terms it means excluding artificial chemicals such as pesticides.
 Such artificial chemicals can end up as residual contaminants in the wine itself and may be harmful to health.
-This is one reason for the increase in demand for organically produced wine.
+In addition, one of the most universally used wine preservatives is sulphur dioxide, which may have adverse effects on health and in general organic wines do not contain sulphur dioxide.
+These are some of the main reasons for the increase in demand for organically produced wine.

 “Good wine is a good familiar creature if it be well used.” – Othello

 Sedlescombe Organic Vineyard Award-winning organic red, white and sparkling English wines.
 All grown and bottled at England’s oldest organic vineyard (Est. 1979) at Sedlescombe in Sussex. www.englishorganicwine.co.uk/